 There's no debating that COVID-19 changed life as we know it around the globe.
 But what is debatable is when — and if — we'll really return to normal.
-From a business perspective, companies and organizations can count on one thing: Many of the shifts and trends in digital consumer behavior we saw over the past year are here to stay.
+From a business perspective, companies and organisations can count on one thing: Many of the shifts and trends in digital consumer behaviour we saw over the past year are here to stay.
 In fact, some industries are already operating 5 to 10 years in the future thanks to the pandemic.

 While there are many insights to take in as we continue to navigate the first quarter of 2021, we wanted to get a first hand account on how businesses are adapting in order to not just be digital first in their approach, but "digital best" to ensure they're not just surviving online, but rather thriving.
 We spoke to a few of our customers and partners to get their takes on the biggest trends of the past year that were most relevant to their business, their strategies as we move forward, and a few bold predictions for 2021.